thearn/nreltraining2013/docs/bem.rst

 Now, you've connected up your model.
 You're ready to run it, right?
 Well, not quite yet.
 For one thing your BladeElement instances all have default values for their inputs.
-It does not make much sense to have all three of them at the set to the same radius, twist, chord, etc. But lets pretend you set some carefully picked values into each of them, just for the sake of argument.
+It does not make much sense to have all three of them set to the same radius, twist, chord, etc. But lets pretend you set some carefully picked values into each of them, just for the sake of argument.
 So now are you ready to run?
 Try it.

 Right click on the ``top`` assembly and select ``run`` from the menu.
 The assembly and the driver will both turn